Witekio/meta-machinelearning/README.md

 In order to use tract for testing purpose, we created a recipe that will fetch and build the tract example, wrote in rust and using the MobileNet v1 224.

+The target used is a nitrogen6x, yocto version fido, CURRENTLY WILL NOT WORK for different target, will update asap.

+As most of tract is wrote in rust, you will need to add the layer meta-rust-bin (https://github.com/rust-embedded/meta-rust-bin) within your project.
+Don't forget to update your bblayers.conf.

-Make sure that *tract* is listed as a dependency, once build, you will able to find the example folder *tract-examples* under */usr/bin/*.
+Make sure that *tract* is listed as a dependency to your recipe/package, once build, you will be able to find the example folder *tract-examples* under */usr/bin/*.

 Within this folder you will find the needed files to run the example